SysKitTeam/docs-monitor/troubleshooting/sql-server-express-2012-localdb.md

 ---
-title: SQL Server Express 2012 LocalDB
-author: Andrea Budisa
-description: >-
-  This article explains how to troubleshoot issues caused by LocalDB while attempting to access an existing instance using a different username or account.
+description: This article explains how to troubleshoot issues caused by LocalDB while attempting to access an existing instance using a different username or account.
-date: 29/06/17
 ---

 # SQL Server Express 2012 LocalDB